nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 5.6 Clearing food items: `clear`

-You can clear food items currently shown in the list.
+If your food list is getting clogged up, use the `clear` command to quickly delete all entries in the current displayed list.

 Format: `clear`